alawryaguila/multi-view-AE/docs/source/documentation/limitations.rst

 Limitations and user implementations
 ====================================

 There are a number of limitations and allowed parameter combinations within the ``multiviewAE`` framework.
-These restrictions are set in the ``multiae/base/validation.py`` file and will need to be updated should the user wish to add their own implementations.
+These restrictions are set in the ``multiviewae/base/validation.py`` file and will need to be updated should the user wish to add their own implementations.
-Allowed parameter types are also set in the ``multiae/base/validation.py`` file.
+Allowed parameter types are also set in the ``multiviewae/base/validation.py`` file.

 Limitations and allowed parameter combinations
 ----------------------------------------------

 Distribution classes
 ^^^^^^^^^^^^^^^^^^^^
-It should be noted that currently the multivariate normal class, ``multiae.base.distributions.MultivariateNormal``, implements a multivariate gaussian with a diagonal covariance matrix.
+It should be noted that currently the multivariate normal class, ``multiviewae.base.distributions.MultivariateNormal``, implements a multivariate gaussian with a diagonal covariance matrix.
 Further work will involve implementing a multivariate normal class where the off-diagonal elements of the covariance matrix can be specified or learnt.

 Encoder distribution
 ^^^^^^^^^^^^^^^^^^^^
-The ``multiae.base.distributions.Default`` class must be used for the vanilla autoencoder and adversarial autoencoder implementations where no distribution is specified.
+The ``multiviewae.base.distributions.Default`` class must be used for the vanilla autoencoder and adversarial autoencoder implementations where no distribution is specified.

-Either the ``multiae.base.distributions.Normal`` or ``multiae.base.distributions.MultivariateNormal`` classes must be used for variational models.
+Either the ``multiviewae.base.distributions.Normal`` or ``multiviewae.base.distributions.MultivariateNormal`` classes must be used for variational models.

-For adversarial autoencoders with gaussian posterior, i.e. gaussian encoding distributions, the ``multiae.base.distributions.Normal`` or ``multiae.base.distributions.MultivariateNormal`` classes can be used if their are coupled with a variational encoder architecture, e.g. ``multiae.architectures.mlp.VariationalEncoder``.
+For adversarial autoencoders with gaussian posterior, i.e. gaussian encoding distributions, the ``multiviewae.base.distributions.Normal`` or ``multiviewae.base.distributions.MultivariateNormal`` classes can be used if their are coupled with a variational encoder architecture, e.g. ``multiviewae.architectures.mlp.VariationalEncoder``.

 Encoder and prior distribution combinations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^